Margaret E. O'Kane: Awards and recognition

 Modern Healthcare has named O’Kane one of the “100 Most Influential People in Healthcare” 11 times, most recently in 2016, and one of the “Top 25 Women in Healthcare” 3 times.
 She received the 2012 Gail L. Warden Leadership Excellence Award from the National Center for Healthcare Leadership.
 She also received a Distinguished Alumni Award from her alma mater, Johns Hopkins University, in 2012.
 In 2009, she received the 2009 Picker Award for Excellence® in the Advancement of Patient-Centered Care.
 O'Kane was elected a member of the Institute of Medicine in 1999.
 She is a board member of the Milbank Memorial Fund and the National Coalition on Health Care, and is Chairman of the Board of Healthwise, a nonprofit organization that helps people make better health decisions.

 Personal life

 O'Kane has two adult daughters; one is a health care communications consultant in New York and the other is a civil rights attorney in New Orleans.
-O'Kane is a Maryland resident, an avid skier and at trainee at the Meditation Teacher Training Institute.
+O'Kane is a Maryland resident, an avid skier and a trainee at the Meditation Teacher Training Institute.